 When a pore or hair follicle becomes clogged with dead skin cells and/or sebum, it results in a small bump, known as a comedo (the plural being comedones).
 Open comedones are also known as blackheads, while closed comedones are referred to as whiteheads.

 It is the most abundant protein in your body, and it’s what gives your skin firmness and bounce.
 While it plays such a big part in the elasticity of your skin (more on elastin below), unfortunately collagen does break down naturally as you age, leading to sagging.
-Collagen production can be stimulated by anti-aging products (like retinol).
+Collagen production can be stimulated by using ingredients formulated for aging skin (like retinol).
 Collagen only comes from animal sources, but there are some vegan alternatives to be used in skincare.

 When ingested, cucumbers are a refreshing snack; in skincare, cucumber juice extracted from the cucumbers also have many benefits.
 In addition to its highly hydrating content that keeps the skin moisturized while reducing puffiness (which is why you see people putting slices of cucumber directly onto their eyes), it is also a good choice for inflamed or irritated skin, too.
 Find it in The Fix Emergency Eye Mask.

 Pimples form when pores get clogged with either dead skin cells or oil, and when bacteria joins the party, the area gets red and inflamed.
 Cystic acne occurs when the infection gets deep below skin’s surface, often causing pain.
 Cysts are usually firm, swollen, and you often feel like they are growing under your skin since there is no pop of a “head” on the surface.
 Don’t try to pop this type of breakout as you’ll likely push the infection deeper into the skin.
 Avoid drying treatments as well as you’ll simply dry out the surface layer of your skin.